In pictures: Trump meets with Putin

 The summit is taking place Monday at the Presidential Palace in Helsinki, Finland, and Trump will be looking to reset US-Russia relations, which have declined in recent years.

-“I think we have great opportunities together as two countries that, frankly, we have not been getting along very well for the last number of years,” Trump said at the start of the meeting.
+“I think we have great opportunities together as two countries that, frankly, we have not been getting along very well for the last number of years,” Trump said before the start of a closed-door meeting that lasted more than two hours.
 “I think we will end up having an extraordinary relationship.”

 Trump and US officials have made clear they intend to raise a series of issues in Helsinki, including the Syrian civil war, North Korea and Russia’s actions in Ukraine.